 Only about 5 percent of all fraud is detected by external auditors.
 Even highly trained CPAs and accountants cannot tell when there is something "wrong" with the Financial Statements.
 Because what's "wrong" is most often a highly skilled mis-appropriation of the funds, designed to blend in and hide among legitimate transactions.
 So if trained professionals aren't spotting embezzlement, who is?
 Most often, nobody.
 When it's found at all, it's generally by accident.
+Your losses just go on and on.

 There may be signs.
 Experts advise owners and managers to watch their staff for employees who work unusual, unsupervised hours and who don't take time off or vacations, disgruntled employees, employees with a personal financial problem, or those who show a sudden increase in spending.